contentful/field-editors/CONTRIBUTING.md

 ### Code formatting

 You don't need to worry about formatting your code.
-It is automatically reformatted using `pretter` on every comming using Git hooks.
+It is automatically reformatted using `prettier` on every commit using Git hooks.

 ### Linting